|Author:||Lucas and St-Onge, 1991|

 |Geological province:||Churchill Province|

-The Sugluk Group was defined by Lucas and St-Onge (1991) to describe a kilometric strip of metasedimentary rocks distributed within the Narsajuaq Arc.
+The Sugluk Group was defined by Lucas and St-Onge (1991) to describe kilometric strips of metasedimentary rocks distributed within the Narsajuaq Arc.

-Lucas and St-Onge (1991) incorporates in the Sugluk Group graphitic and sulphidic semi-pelitic metasediment strips locally interstratifed with pelite and quartzite units (locally arkosic) or, more rarely, carbonate units (St-Onge and Lucas, 1992).
-The quartzite contains a high proportion of magnetite and changes locally to iron formation (St-Onge, 1992).
-The predominance of semi-pelites and the rarity of units characteristic of a platform environment suggest a relatively deep deposition environment.
+Lucas and St-Onge (1991) incorporates in the Sugluk Group graphitic and sulphidic semi-pelitic metasediment strips locally interstratifed with pelite and quartzite units (locally arkosic) or, more locally, carbonate units (St-Onge and Lucas, 1992).
+Quartzite contains a large amount of magnetite and changes locally to iron formation (St-Onge, 1992).
+The predominance of semi-pelites and the scarcity of units characteristic of a platform environment suggest a relatively deep deposition environment.

 Metasediments are dispersed throughout the Narsajuaq Arc and form strips of limited thickness.

-Sedimentary rocks of the Sugluk Group are interpreted as deep-water deposits emplaced on the edge of an island arc complex.
+Metasedimentary rocks of the Sugluk Group occur as klippes in granulitic units and intrusive suites of the Narsajuaq Arc.
+They are interpreted as deep-water deposits emplaced on the edge of an island arc complex.
 Geochronology of the Narsajuaq Arc units suggests a rapid burial of sediments likely as a result of overthrusting of units of various intrusive arc suites around 1830 Ma (Parrish, 1989; St-Onge et al., 1992).